pruzko/hakuin/README.md

         return 'found' in r.content.decode()
 ```

-To start infering data, use the `Extractor` class.
+To start extracting data, use the `Extractor` class.
 It requires a `DBMS` object to contruct queries and a `Requester` object to inject them.
 Currently, Hakuin supports SQLite and MySQL DBMSs, but will soon include more options.
 If you wish to support another DBMS, implement the `DBMS` interface defined in `hakuin/dbms/DBMS.py`.

-##### Example 1 - Inferring SQLite DBs
+##### Example 1 - Extracting SQLite DBs
 ```python
 from hakuin.dbms import SQLite from hakuin import Extractor, Requester